SamsungInternet/homepage-archive/docs/web-payments.md

 ## Samsung Pay

 Samsung Pay makes transactions super easy — pay with just your fingerprint, no CVV required!
 Samsung Pay uses secure tokenized payments, meaning that you do not have to handle sensitive credit card data.
-Samsung Pay is accepted virtually anywhere you can swipe or tap your card with MSD and NFC support.
+Samsung Pay is accepted virtually anywhere you can swipe or tap your card with [MST](https://www.samsung.com/us/support/answer/ANS00043865/) and NFC support.

 Samsung Internet supports Samsung Pay as a payment method, subject to Samsung Pay availability by location.
 To register your interest and receive further information, please email [web-payment@samsungpay.com](mailto:web-payment@samsungpay.com).